As day of the MiFID approaches, specialist brokers advance, not retreat

-LONDON Brokers specializing in researching mid-cap stocks are sharpening their focus and hiring rather than retreating ahead of sweeping regulatory changes that on the face of it could hurt their business.
+LONDON (Reuters) - Brokers specializing in researching mid-cap stocks are sharpening their focus and hiring rather than retreating ahead of sweeping regulatory changes that on the face of it could hurt their business.

 The idea is that as big sell-side houses cut coverage of niche areas, smaller ones can hone in on them.